 - g.
 Newmarket Road and East Road revision of the approach to traffic management and highway engineering to create a high quality street environment, including continuous cycle lanes; - h.
 East Road/St Matthew's Street junction remodelling to include new direct pedestrian/cycle crossings; - i.
 Newmarket Road/Coldham's Lane junction remodelling to include new direct pedestrian/cycle crossings; and - j.
-New Street and Harvest Way two-way traffic flows and design of onstreet parking as an integral component of the streetscape.
+New Street and Harvest Way two-way traffic flows and design of on-street parking as an integral component of the streetscape.

-- 3.90 The Eastern Gate opportunity area stretches from the Crown Court and Elizabeth Way roundabout to the beginning of the Newmarket Road retail park and is currently undergoing significant change.
-The large-scale highway interventions of the 1970s, the application of standard highway engineering solutions and the construction of unsympathetic bulky buildings that do not relate well to the public realm, particularly along the key arterial route of Newmarket Road, have eroded the quality and character of the area and created barriers between neighbouring communities.
+- 3.92 The Eastern Gate Opportunity Area stretches from the Crown Court and Elizabeth Way roundabout to the beginning of the Newmarket Road retail park and is currently undergoing significant change.
+The largescale highway interventions of the 1970s, the application of standard highway engineering solutions and the construction of unsympathetic bulky buildings that do not relate well to the public realm, particularly along the key arterial route of Newmarket Road, have eroded the quality and character of the area and created barriers between neighbouring communities.
 Despite these challenges, attractive, well-established spaces and neighbourhoods with a strong sense of community still exist in the area surrounding the Eastern Gate.
-The Council produced the Eastern Gate Area Development Framework supplementary planning document (SPD) in 2011 after extensive consultation with local residents and other stakeholders, and this document has been used to inform this policy.
-The SPD still forms a material consideration and accordingly the further information and concepts contained within it should be referred to when considering development in this opportunity area. - 3.91 The vision for the Eastern Gate area is to reconnect people and places and it is focused on regenerating and transforming this key approach to the city through high quality development coupled with a series of key projects.
-Opportunities for improving the area by successfully integrating new development and for rediscovering and realising the potential of underused spaces exist throughout Eastern Gate.
+The Council produced the Eastern Gate Area Development Framework Supplementary Planning Document (SPD) in 2011 after extensive consultation with local residents and other stakeholders, and this document has been used to inform this policy.
+The SPD still forms a material consideration and accordingly the further information and concepts contained within it should be referred to when considering development in this Opportunity Area. - The vision for the Eastern Gate area is to reconnect people and places 3.93 and it is focused on regenerating and transforming this key approach to the city through high quality development coupled with a series of key Opportunities for improving the area by successfully projects. integrating new development and for rediscovering and realising the potential of underused spaces, exist throughout Eastern Gate.
 The five key public realm and infrastructure projects identified in the policy and in Figure 3.9 will address the problems associated with the congested roads and junctions, and will help to integrate currently separated local communities.
 Appropriate storey heights are shown in Figure 3.9.
-For example, 3-4 + 1 means that developments of three to four storeys in height are likely to be appropriate, with the opportunity for an additional top storey set back from the building frontage. - 3.92 The key projects outlined in the policy and in the SPD combine to form a well-considered and comprehensive approach to improving the public realm and character of the Eastern Gate by setting out the expectations for redevelopment in the area.
+For example, 3-4 + 1 means that developments of three to four storeys in height are likely to be appropriate, with the opportunity for an additional top storey set back from the building frontage.
+Any proposals that seek to exceed the storey heights set out in Figure 3.9 will need to be tested in a robust way, and applicants will need to demonstrate through

+- accurate 3D computer modelling that their proposal will not unacceptably impact upon the surrounding context. - 3.94 The key projects outlined in the policy and in the SPD combine to form a well-considered and comprehensive approach to improving the public realm and character of the Eastern Gate by setting out the expectations for redevelopment in the area.
 A revised approach to street design, which creates a low-speed environment that helps to create safer, more active, sociable and inclusive streets is crucial to the overall success of the area.
-It is expected that planning obligations from the redevelopment of sites within the opportunity area will help to fund the key public realm projects identified above.
+It is expected that planning obligations from the redevelopment of sites within the Opportunity Area will help to fund the key public realm projects identified above.